National Popular Vote Interstate Compact: State power relative to population

-There is some debate over whether the Electoral College favors small- or large-population states.
+There is some debate over whether the Electoral College favors low- or high-population states.
 Those who argue that the College favors low-population states point out that such states have proportionally more electoral votes relative to their populations.
 (Note: Each state's electoral votes are equal to the sum of its seats in both houses of Congress.
-The allocation of House seats, which is nominally proportional to population (see United States congressional apportionment § Apportionment methods), has been distorted by the fixed size of the House since 1929 and the requirement that each state have at least one representative.
+The allocation of House seats, which is approximately proportional to population (see United States congressional apportionment § Apportionment methods), has been distorted by the fixed size of the House since 1929 and the requirement that each state have at least one representative.
 Each state has two Senate seats regardless of population.
 Both factors favor less populous states.)
-As of 2020, this results in voters in the least-populous state – Wyoming, with three electors – having 220% greater voting power than they would under purely proportional representation, while voters in the most populous state, California, have 16% less power.
-(Note: Per the 2020 census, Wyoming accounted for 0.17% of the US population, but it controls 0.56% of the Electoral College.
-California accounted for 11.9% of the population, but holds 54 electoral votes, or 10.0% of the College.)
+As of the reapportionment based on the 2020 United States census, the least populous state – Wyoming, with three electors – has 3.3 times the electoral votes it would have in a proportional-by-population allocation of electoral votes; the most populous state, California, has 16% less.
+(Note: Per the 2020 census, Wyoming accounted for 0.17% of the US population, but it controlled 3 electoral votes, or 0.56% of the Electoral College, after reapportionment.
+California accounted for 11.9% of the population, but controlled 54 electoral votes, or 10.0% of the College, after reapportionment.)
+Thus, citizens of Wyoming each carry 3.9 times more weight in the Electoral College than citizens of California.
 In contrast, the NPVIC would give equal weight to each voter's ballot, regardless of what state they live in.
 Others, however, believe that since most states award electoral votes on a winner-takes-all system (the "unit rule"), the potential of populous states to shift greater numbers of electoral votes gives them more clout than would be expected from their electoral vote count alone.

 Some opponents of a national popular vote contend that the non-proportionality of the Electoral College is a fundamental component of the federal system established by the Constitutional Convention.
 Specifically, the Connecticut Compromise established a bicameral legislature – with proportional representation of the states in the House of Representatives and equal representation of the states in the Senate – as a compromise between less populous states fearful of having their interests dominated and voices drowned out by larger states, and larger states which viewed anything other than proportional representation as an affront to principles of democratic representation.
-The ratio of the populations of the most and least populous states is far greater currently (68.50 as of the 2020 census) than when the Connecticut Compromise was adopted (7.35 as of the 1790 census), exaggerating the non-proportional component of the compromise allocation.
+The ratio of the populations of the most and least populous states is far greater currently (68.50 as of the 2020 census) (Note: 39,538,223 for California vs. 576,851 for Wyoming) than when the Connecticut Compromise was adopted (12.65 as of the 1790 census), (Note: 747,610 for Virginia vs. 59,094 for Delaware, Three-fifths Compromise notwithstanding) exaggerating the non-proportional component of the compromise allocation.